 Sacral stress fractures are most common in young athletes and older women with osteoporosis.
 Other factors that may increase your chance of a sacral stress fracture include:

 The most common symptom of a sacral stress fracture is low back pain.
 If you have unexplained lower back pain, talk to your doctor.
 Prompt treatment can prevent the injury from causing further problems.

 Other symptoms may include:

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You may be referred to a spine specialist or a surgeon who specializes in bone problems.